abhijat/system_snapshot_server/README.md

     cargo run

 This will start a web server on port 3000.
+For logs to appear source env.sh (set the logging variable to taste in the file).

 Two URLs are available right now:

 /processes -> shows running processes on the machine